anisg/pycool/README.md

 ## note

 - works with python 2 and 3
-- resolves utf-8 encoding problem with python2
+- resolves utf-8 encoding problem with python 2